johnly17/phase2project/phase2-project/README.md

 -add pages button to render pages of shows to search all shows

--click show that loads Show page that shows description
+-click show that loads Show page that shows description (DONE)

 -add "Watch Later" button that adds show to watch later list